Featured image from Regular Lovers.

 Garrel’s career can be roughly divided into three stages.
 His father, Maurice Garrel, was a successful actor and Philippe started making movies from a young age.
 First, from the 60’s up till the late 70’s he made non-narrative films that ranged from the political provocation of his Zanzibar work to the pure interiority of Les hautes solitudes.
 Starting with the 1979 transitional work L’enfant secret, he shifted towards autobiography.
 His work during from this point on reflects the strong influence of his friend Jean Eustache, particularly his iconic post-’68 film The Mother and the Whore.
 His autobiographical films are typically fairly abstract and generally have experimental narratives.
 He often casts his father as his father, his children as his children, and his lovers as his lovers.
-Sometimes he plays himself, but more often he casts another actor.
+In one case he plays himself, but usually he casts another actor.
 His son Louis Garrel developed into an excellent actor, and later in his career Philippe often casts his son as a stand in for himself.
 For me, Garrel hit his peak in the 90’s, making a series of lyrical, Proustian autobiographical films.
 In 2005 he made his magnum opus Regular Lovers, which is his most direct later statement on May ’68.
 His middle period closed with 2009’s Frontier of the Dawn, the last of his many films addressing his relationship with Nico and its aftermath.
 Since then he’s continued to explore some of the same themes as during his middle period but his narratives have gotten more straightforward.
-He’s still working, and 2017’s Lover for a Day is very solid.
+He’s still working, and 2017’s Lover for a Day is great.

 Garrel is arguably the filmmaker who has most deeply and extensively explored May ’68.
 A common theme of his middle-period work is the defining role the event played in the lives of many of its participants.
 For Garrel, May represents an irretrievable nexus of hope and possibility that cast a lifelong shadow.
 The worst films about May (I’m looking at you, Bertolucci) look back on the time with shallow nostalgia.
 For Garrel, May is more like a ghost that haunted the revolutionaries and drove many to kill themselves (either directly or by means of heroin abuse).
 Eustache’s 1981 suicide looms large, as does Garrel’s own history of heroin abuse (which he and Nico fell into together during their ten year relationship).